theupdateframework/go-tuf/README.md

 We recommend production users of go-tuf pin their dependency so that changes in main do not cause disruptions.

-For more details on the changes, and the rationale for making them, see issue https://github.com/theupdateframework/go-tuf/issues/485 and the release notes for [v0.7.0](https://github.com/theupdateframework/go-tuf/releases/tag/v0.7.0)
+For more details on the changes, and the rationale for making them, see [issue #485](https://github.com/theupdateframework/go-tuf/issues/485) and the v0.7.0 [release notes](https://github.com/theupdateframework/go-tuf/releases/tag/v0.7.0)

 ## Directory layout